polya20/Deep-Dive-Into-AI-With-MLX-PyTorch/scripts/output/mlx-doc.md

 Returns:
     A python tree with the new values returned by ``fn``.

+## mlx.utils.defaultdict
+                defaultdict(default_factory=None, /, [...]) --> dict with default factory

+The default factory is called without arguments to produce a new value when a key is not present, in __getitem__ only.
+A defaultdict compares equal to a dict with the same items.
+All remaining arguments are treated the same as if they were passed to the dict constructor, including keyword arguments.

 ## mlx.utils.tree_flatten
                 Flattens a python tree to a list of key, value tuples.